tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 > In my experience, it’s quite costly to switch between those two mental states.
 I’ve not had much success dividing up my days or even my weeks into “building” and “thinking” times.

-In summary, there's a tension to be overcome in moving an engineering project and a writing project forward at the same time.
-This is where I found myself in August: having made a lot of progress on Logwise, but having not written for---or even thought about---Innerhelm in months.
+In summary, there's a significant tension to be overcome in moving an engineering project and a writing project forward at the same time.
+This is where I found myself this fall: having made a lot of progress on Logwise, but having not written for---or even thought about---Innerhelm in months.

-Matuschak, being a researcher whose specifically intended output is research-informed software, had good reason to want to reconcile this tension between two projects.
+Matuschak, being a researcher whose specifically-intended output is research-informed software, had good reason to want to reconcile this tension between two projects.
 Did I?
-## Explore vs Exploit
+## Explore and exploit

 In ["Almost everyone I’ve met would be well-served thinking more about what to focus on"](https://www.henrikkarlsson.xyz/p/multi-armed-bandit), writer Henrik Karlsson unpacks a different tension---the tradeoffs between exploring new paths forward and following a known good one.